MY ROLE

 The Thunderbird UI Design System made an immediate impact on the Sandia intranet.

-As the design system became implemented in new applications and older applications were refactored with Thunderbird UI, users noted a drastic improvement in the consistency of application interfaces and interactions.
+Users noted a drastic improvement in the consistency of application interfaces and interactions.

 Application teams noted the time savings of Thunderbird UI, in that UI components wouldn’t have the be styled and developed over and over again.
-Our design system could be plugged in and would just work.

 While there was some reluctance to implement a new system, our team communicated the benefits of Thunderbird UI through outreach and support.
-Members of the workforce who were reluctant at first, became convinced on the benefits.

 Our design system became an integral part of the software development lifecycle and a requirement for most internal applications.